dailybruin/the-stack/_posts/2017-04-10-bruinwalk-class-ratings.md

 ---
 title: The 25 best and worst UCLA classes, according to students
-teaser: Bruinwalk.com data shows which classes students recommend, and which they warn against
+teaser: Bruinwalk data shows which classes students recommend, and which they warn against
 authors:
   - harrison_liddiard
 key_takeaways:
-  - Each resident student pays up to $1,230 for each UCLA undergraduate course.
+  - Resident students pay up to $1,230 for each UCLA undergraduate course.
   - Students seem to prefer classes with highly-rated professors than those rated easy, according to data from Bruinwalk.com.
-  - Students don't assign low overall ratings to easy courses, but do rate some difficult courses favorably overall.
+  - Students don’t assign low overall ratings to easy courses, but do rate some difficult courses favorably overall.
 featured_image:
     url: bruinwalk-class-ratings/featured_image.svg
 og_image: bruinwalk-class-ratings/featured_image.png